lisongxu/CSCE156-Lab-Java-Intro/readme.md

 Some things to understand about the lab grading process:

  * For this lab, as long as you pass all the tests on GradeScope, you will get full points for the lab.

- * If there are problems or errors with your program(s), you should fix them and repeat the submission process.
+ * You can submit your program to GradeScope as many times as you like up until the due date.

-	 You can do this as many times as you like up until the due date.
+ * What if the test on GradeScope fails?
+Please test your programs locally on your computer using the provided JUnit test suite, because the test on GradeScope is exactly the same as the provided JUnit test suite.
+It is not recommended to debug your programs on GradeScope because GradeScope gives very limited information.

  * In any case, it is **your responsibility to read, understand and *address* any and all errors and/or warnings that GradeScope produces**.